Get insider access

 No

 The Shark AI Ultra Robot's internal dustbin is incredibly small.
-Even when using it to clean up small messes, you'll still need to empty its dustbin at the end of almost every cleaning job.
+Even when using it to clean up small messes, the vacuum will need to empty its dustbin at the end of almost every cleaning job.

 4.7